toeric/Parallel-CIBERSORTx/README.md

 Since the bulk data with 600 and 10000 samples is too big, we just upload bulk data with 10 samples (Mix\_10.txt) to github.

+The output of Parallel-CIBERSORTx would be "CIBERSORTx\_result.txt".
+Each row in the output txt file represents a sample, column represent each cell type.
+The value in the row i and column j represents the cell type proportion of j in sample i.